-Requests by South African residents to make royalty and fee payments to related parties abroad should be submitted to the Financial Surveillance Department via an authorised dealer for consideration.

-A related party is defined by the Financial Surveillance Department as a party to a transaction that has a direct or indirect interest in the other party and has the ability to control the other party or exercise significant influence over the other party in making financial and operating decisions.
-The payment of royalties to nonresidents is generally not approved where the royalties stem from intellectual property initially devised in South Africa.
+Requests by South African residents to make royalty and fee payments to related parties abroad should be submitted to the Financial Surveillance Department via an authorised dealer for consideration in the other party and has the ability to control the other party or exercise significant influence over the other party in making financial and operating decisions.
+The payment of royalties to non-residents is generally not approved where the royalties stem from intellectual property initially devised in South Africa.